 TaskWorld is similar to Trello or Asana.
 What makes it different is the added feature of the chat function.
 Stay in touch with the rest of the team while organizing your tasks.

 Staying productive might be one of the biggest struggles of remote workers.
-Too many potential distractions in your home office, too many things to keep track of as a freelancer or entrepreneur.
+Too many potential distractions in your home office, and too many things to keep track of as a freelancer or entrepreneur.
 But worry no more!
 Here are some brilliant applications that help you through the day.

 You have probably heard of the Pomodoro Technique before.
-You split your work in 25-minute sprints and take a break of 3-5 minutes in between every working period.
+You split your work into 25-minute sprints and take a break of 3-5 minutes in between every working period.
 This helps your brain to relax and to get new energy.
 The TomatoTimer does exactly that: It stops your time and reminds you to take your necessary breaks.

-Focuslist is another great option if you want to use a pomodoro timer.
+Focuslist is another great option if you want to use a Pomodoro timer.
 In addition to your time, this app also lets you monitor your tasks.

 Forest is a perfect app for everyone who gets easily distracted by their phone.
 It removes the most significant phone distractions so you can finally focus on your work again.

 Daily check-in meetings are hard when it comes to distributed teams and several time zones.
 The app iDoneThis lets you track your daily tasks without an actual meeting.
-At the end of the day, the team members report their daily results and the next morning everyone gets the info and the chance to comment on the tasks.
+At the end of the day, the team members report their daily results, and the next morning everyone gets the info and the chance to comment on the tasks.

 In case all of those project management tools and to-do lists are too complex for your needs and you are looking for a basic app, NowDoThis might be the right thing for you.
 List your tasks and tick them off when they are done.
 Easy.

 Never heard of Nozbe?
 It’s about time!
-Nozbe is a powerful tool that is somewhere between a project management and productivity app.
-You can organize your incoming tasks, prioritize and manage them to get your work done quickly and effectively.
+Nozbe is a powerful tool that is somewhere between project management and productivity app.
+You can organize your incoming tasks, and prioritize and manage them to get your work done quickly and effectively.

-Ever wondered how much time a day you spend on Facebook, Tinder or just checking your emails?
+Ever wondered how much time a day you spend on Facebook, Tinder, or just checking your emails?
 RescueTime tracks all of that and helps you analyze our productivity.
 If you want to reduce the time you spend on certain websites or tasks, the app lets you limit their usage, too.

 Todoist is a perfect remote work app that helps you keep track of all of your to-do lists and items.
-It is not only smart, but also responsive and works offline.
-On top of that you can use it for team collaborations, too.
+It is not only smart but also responsive and works offline.
+On top of that, you can use it for team collaborations, too.

 When you work from home, you naturally don’t move around as much as if you would in an office.
 You don’t need to leave the house, go to the office, run between meeting rooms, or go to a cafeteria for lunch.
 Your body surely won’t be too excited about the lack of movement.

-I won’t get tired talking about the benefits of meditation.
+I won’t get tired of talking about the benefits of meditation.
 Only a few minutes a day are enough to refresh your brain, energize and be able to focus again.
 Mindfulness is a very easy app that provides you with tones and guided meditations.

 Seven is a very handy exercise app, that challenges you to do a quick but very intense 7-minute workout.
 Exercises switch between cardio and strength and can easily be done in a quick break from work.